Welcome to the Department of Business Administration

 College can be a harrowing experience for some, and we are there for you as an incoming freshman.
 From the beginning, during student orientation you will meet with a College of Business adviser who will help you evaluate your schedule to help you succeed in your chosen business profession.

-In today’s rapidly changing business world, education does not end once you step into the workplace.
 The College of Business Administration offers two graduate programs to prepare professionals, with or without business degrees, to face uncertain economic conditions, technological changes, culturally diverse workplaces, international issues and the ever-changing political/legal environment.

 The Pre-Law Society educates members of the Nicholls community about a career as an attorney, and through this organization, students are given the opportunity to network with local attorneys to learn about possible career paths.
 Members also perform community service.
 Finally, students are provided with a dedicated advisor to mentor them through the law school application process.